 Re-Visioning Retirement: New Timing, New Purpose, New Planning, New Funding

-This presentation will explore: Why financial "peace of mind" has become far more important than "wealth" in the new American dream.
-How women's rising financial power is transforming their attitudes and behavior toward money, their family dynamics and the field of retirement planning.
-How the adult lifestage demands of eldercare, sibling care, grandparenthood, singlehood and rehirement will dramatically impact retirement preparation and funding.
-We'll also discuss the products, services and guidance people now seek from financial professionals to safeguard a successful retirement while avoiding the five retirement "wildcards" that could shatter their dreams.
+Why has financial peace of mind become far more important than wealth?
+How will women’s rising financial power transform the field of retirement planning?
+How will the demands of eldercare, sibling care, grandparenthood, singlehood, and “rehirement” impact retirement planning?
+This presentation will explore these questions and reveal how to safeguard a successful retirement while avoiding the five retirement “wildcards” that threaten to shatter dreams.

 Optimizing Generational Diversity: Four Cohorts Rethink Work, Money, Family, Retirement, and Success

 For the first time in history, four generations of active adults are simultaneously participating in the workforce and marketplace.
-Each has its own lifestyle values, attitudes about work and money, means of connecting and communicating, role models and marketplace preferences.
+Each generation has its own lifestyle values, attitudes about work and money, means of connecting and communicating, role models, and marketplace preferences.